Sunday, November 15, 2015

 'Deo took a spoonful of stew and grimaced.
 "Would you pass the salt and pepper, please?"
 The cellars were directly in front of Angelo who pushed them the twelve inches across the table toward Amadeo, who could have reached them easily if he'd wanted to.

 Angelo kept his eyes trained on his book and muttered something that sounded like 'Welcome.', pulled his book closer and continued reading.

 "What are you having for lunch?"
 Amadeo asked conversationally.
 "It looks good."

 Angelo's shoulders, which had resumed their normal position, hunched once again.
 He pulled his book protectively closer to his chest and pushed his flattened bag, which served as a tray and contained the rest of his lunch, across the table toward Amadeo.

 "Whoa!
 Hey!
-I don't want your lunch, man!
+I don't want your lunch!
 Or your money."
-'Deo said, gently pushing the lunch toward Angelo.
+'Deo said, gently pushing the bag toward Angelo.
 "I was just saying that it looked good.
 Come on, eat up.
 I didn't mean anything by it."

 For the first time since he'd introduced himself, Angelo looked directly up at him from under the fringe of his bangs.
 The large brown eyes were distrustful and he tentatively reached for the bag as though he were afraid that Amadeo was going to snatch it back.
 Instead, Amadeo withdrew his hand and smiled encouragingly.